apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 ![A counterexample trace for the property <>isGreen](img/looping_trace.png)

-If the execution doesn't loop, then we'd never be sure that there isn't some future state that satisfies `isGreen`.
+In contrast, as long as the model checking engine has not found a loop, there may still exist some future state satisfying `isGreen`.

-Apalache can identify looping executions using auxiliary variables.
+Apalache can identify looping executions by using auxiliary variables.
-The auxiliary variable `__loop_InLoop` is true when the trace has started the loop, and false otherwise.
+The auxiliary variable `__loop_InLoop` is true in exactly the states belonging to the loop.
-Additionally, when the loop is started, so `__loop_InLoop` switches from true to false, the current status of variables of the model is stored in an extra copy of those variables.
+Additionally, at the first state of the loop, i.e., when `__loop_InLoop` switches from false to true, we store the valuation of all variables in an auxiliary copy whose name is prefixed by `__loop_`.
 In our example, it looks like this:
 ```
 (* State0 ==